tmtuanyd/tmtuanyd/README.md

 - **Responsive Development**: Expert in mobile-first design and creating responsive layouts.
 - **Version Control**: In-depth knowledge of Git for efficient project management.

-### Working Style
+### Professional Approach
-- I work independently and am available for full-time engagements.
-- Flexible, quick to learn, and committed to delivering top-notch service and productivity.
+As an independent developer, I bring reliability, flexibility, and a proactive mindset to every project.
+I am committed to continuous learning and adapting to the latest industry standards to provide high-quality service and productivity.

 ### Technologies & Tools
 - ![React](https://img.shields.io/badge/-React-61DAFB?logo=react&logoColor=white)